-At the same time, the upper limit on the \sii/ doublet places CEERS-14821 right on the separation line between star-forming and AGN-dominated systems, using the criterion by \citet{Kewley2006}, pointing toward a significant star-forming contribution.
-The upper limit on the $[\ion{\rm O}{I}]\,6300\AA/H_{\alpha}$ ratio also indicates that CEERS-14821 seems to be dominated by star formation, again using the separation reported by \citet{Kewley2006}.
-The low spectral resolution of the spectrum prevents us from instead using the kinematics-excitation diagram \citep{Zhang2018}, since the \oiiia/ line is unresolved.
-Similarly, the upper limit in the \heii/ line flux, compared to the flux measured \hb/ flux, is also not stringent enough to exclude the presence of an AGN based on the relation by \citet{Shirazi2012}, as $log(\ion{He}{II}/H_{\beta})<-0.28$.
-Finally, the SED fitting, performed on the photometric data including an AGN component, does not require a luminous AGN component, as the ratio of the AGN luminosity over the dust luminosity is $f_{AGN}=0.22\pm0.27$ (see Appendix \ref{sec:cigale}).
-Overall, there are no stringent and conclusive results, but the minimal evidence available points to a limited or absent contribution by an AGN.
+At the same time, based on the criterion from \citet{Kewley2006}, the upper limit on the \sii/ doublet places CEERS-14821 right on the separation line between star-forming and AGN-dominated systems.
+This indicates a significant star-forming contribution.
+The upper limit on the $[\ion{\rm O}{I}]\,6300\AA/H_{\alpha}$ ratio also implies that CEERS-14821 is dominated by star formation, again using the separation reported by \citet{Kewley2006}.
+The low spectral resolution of the spectrum prevents us from instead using the kinematics-excitation diagram \citep{Zhang2018} since the \oiiia/ line is unresolved.
+Similarly, the upper limit on the \heii/ line flux, unlike the measured \hb/ flux, is not stringent enough to rule out the presence of an AGN based on the relation from \citet{Shirazi2012}, as $log(\ion{He}{II}/H_{\beta})<-0.28$.
+Finally, the SED fitting, performed on the photometric data and including an AGN component, does not require a luminous AGN component, as the ratio of the AGN luminosity over the dust luminosity is $f_{AGN}=0.22\pm0.27$ (see Appendix D.2).
+Overall, there are no stringent and conclusive results, and we cannot completely rule out the presence of an AGN with the current data.
+However, the minimal evidence available points to, at most, a non-dominant contribution by an AGN.

-Different works have reported a possible overdensity at z=4.88-4.91 in the CEERS field \citep{Naidu2022,ArrabalHaro2023b,deGraaff2024}, including 14 objects spectroscopically confirmed and a bright sub-millimeter galaxy with consistent photometric redshift \citep{Zavala2023}.
-However, the closest spectroscopically-confirmed object is at $31\pm1\, Mpc$ from CEERS-14821.
-Therefore, none of the confirmed galaxies seem to be closely interacting with CEERS-14821, but further analyses are needed to understand if the large $A_{V}$ is driven by galaxy interactions.
+Different works have reported a possible galaxy overdensity at z=4.88-4.91 in the CEERS field \citep{Naidu2022,ArrabalHaro2023b,deGraaff2024}, including 14 objects spectroscopically confirmed and a bright sub-millimetre galaxy with a consistent photometric redshift \citep{Zavala2023}.
+However, the closest spectroscopically confirmed object is $31\pm1\, Mpc$ from CEERS-14821.
+Therefore, none of the confirmed galaxies seem to be closely interacting with CEERS-14821, but further analyses are needed to understand if the high $A_{V}$ is driven by galaxy interactions.